LebinHuang/cse15l-lab-reports/lab-report-4-week-8.md

 ## Answer the questions

 * Question 1:
 For the snippet1, I checked whether the openbracket == -1 and the close == -1.
-If they both not equals to -1, it would be a valid link.
+If they both not equals to -1, it would be a valid link and I can add it to my arraylist.

 * Question 2:
 I think a small code change will make my program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets.
 Because only problem of the snippet 2 is the nest parentheses and brackets.
 So I need to check whether the closebracket == -1 and the openParen == -1.
 If they both not equals to -1, then I can do ```toreturn.add(markdwon.substring(openParen + 1, close paren))``` to add the link at the last.